 Traditional hierarchical management skills and behaviour will not serve you well in alliances.
-You need to learn to exercise leadership and provide guidance and achieve influence without authority or clear reporting relationships.
-This requires a new, often counter-intuitive, mindset of collaboration across organisations.
+You need to learn to exercise leadership, provide guidance, and achieve influence without authority or clear reporting relationships.
+This requires a new, often counterintuitive, mindset of collaboration across organisations.

 Key Learning Outcomes

 - Understand the contribution alliances can make in developing and implementing your strategy